-Fund-raising activities and apparel designs must be pre-approved by the Division Director or Associate Director.
-Submit requests in writing using the Fundraising Approval Form.
+All occupational therapy student fund-raising activities must be pre-approved by the Division Director or Associate Director.
+Requests for approval must be submitted in writing on a Fundraising Approval Form.
 Forms are available from the OT Program Coordinator or the Occupational Therapy Education Home Page on the Learning Management System (Canvas).
 Any fund-raising activity will be consistent with professional standards, and in the best interest of the image of the profession and the Division.
-Student names and addresses may not be sold for fund-raising purposes.
+Logos and wording used on T-shirts and other for-sale items must be approved by the Division Director and/or the OT Program Specific Coordinator/CAHP Communications Coordinator in advance.
+A listing of student names and addresses may not be sold for the purposes of fund-raising.

-Student travel
+Student Travel

 Students travelling for required or optional school-related events during their matriculation will be covered by a UNMC Travel Authorization (TA).
-For further information on travel policies, please see the CAHP Handbook.
-Travel for Level I Fieldwork, Level II Fieldwork, and Doctoral Capstone are covered under a separate travel policy located in the manual.
+For further information on travel policies, please see the CAHP handbook.
+Clinical education is covered under a separate travel policy.

-Email communication
+Email Communication